Visit the institution website for COVID‑19 updates

-This international programme is offered by three of Europe's most prestigious centres of research and teaching in cognitive studies and neuroscience: UCL, Université Pierre et Marie Curie, and Ecole Normale Supérieure, now part of Sorbonne University (Paris).
+This international programme is offered by three of Europe's most prestigious centres of research and teaching in cognitive studies and neuroscience: UCL, Université Pierre et Marie Curie (part of Sorbonne University), and Ecole Normale Supérieure.
 Students design an individualised programme of study, exploring multidisciplinary perspectives.

 Fees and funding

 Please see UCL website for full information about fees and costs for this programme.

 - Campus-based learningis available for this qualification

 The programme is delivered (depending on the taught modules selected) through a combination of lectures, seminars and practical workshops.
 Lectures are supported by audio-visual aids and supplementary materials, including hand-outs, reading lists and references to original papers and/or reviews.
 Assessment is through coursework, examination, library project, research dissertation and oral examination.

 - +44 (0) 20 3370 1214